Venue: Committee Room 2 and 3, Trafford Town Hall, Talbot Road, Stretford M32 0TH

-To receive and, if so determined, to agree as a correct record the Minutes of the meeting held on 27 January 2022.
+To receive and if so determined, to approve as a correct record the Minutes of the meeting held on 7March 2023.

-RESOLVED: That the minutes of the meeting held 27 January 2022 be agreed as an accurate record and signed by the Chair.
+RESOLVED: That the minutes of the meeting held on 7th March 2023 be approved as a correct record.

 QUESTIONS FROM THE PUBLIC

 A maximum of 15 minutes will be allocated to public questions submitted in writing to Democratic Services (firstname.lastname@example.org) by 4 p.m. on the working day prior to the meeting.
 Questions must be within the remit of the Committee or be relevant to items appearing on the agenda and will be submitted in the order in which they were received.

 To consider a report of the Commissioning Officer for Children's Clinical Commissioning.

 The Specialist Commissioner – Children’s Clinical Commissioning introduced the report and asked Board Members to note the Local Transformation Plan (LTP).
 The LTP has been published every year since 2015 and shows how local services will invest in children’s services.
 The LTP sets out delivery against outcomes.
 In October 2020 the Council received key lines of enquiry to audit.
 Board Members were informed that the CCG were previously responsible for producing a LTP and there were several options to move the document forward:-